wholes0meglock/Watch_Dogs_IRL/README.md

-**termux-setup-unofficial: Terminal File Explorer & Script Executor for Termux**
+**Watch_Dogs_IRL: Terminal File Explorer & Script Executor for Termux**

-**termux-setup-unofficial** is a Python-based file explorer and script executor built specifically for the Termux environment on Android.
+**Watch_Dogs_IRL** is a Python-based file explorer and script executor built specifically for the Termux environment on Android.
 It provides a powerful terminal interface that lets you easily navigate directories, manage and edit files, and execute scripts directly from Termux.
 With built-in logging, you can effortlessly track your actions and troubleshoot any issues.

 ### Features:
 - **Directory Navigation**: Browse and view directory contents with an intuitive, colorful interface—just by selecting numbers.